MartinPankraz/ninja-unicorn/_posts/2023-03-29-SAP CDC Connector and SLT - Part 2 - Initial Configuration.md

 date: 2023-03-29 12:00:00 +/0100
 # PLEASE ensure consistent categories and tags to keep the search/filtering meaningful!
 categories: [DATA_EXTRACTION, SYNAPSE] # category should be a topic and sub-category primary product
-tags: [cdc,getting-started,synapse,slt]     # TAG names should always be lowercase
+tags: [cdc,getting-started,synapse,slt,adf]     # TAG names should always be lowercase

 author:
   name: Bartosz Jarkowski